williamgilpin/howto/howto_github.md

     sudo chown -R yourname:yourgroup *

 yourname and yourgroup can be figured out by seeing what the majority of of the ls -al usernames and groups are.
 My "group" appeared to be staff for some reason.
 This answer is taken from [StackExchange](http://stackoverflow.com/questions/6448242/git-push-error-insufficient-permission-for-adding-an-object-to-repository-datab)

+## Deprecated: connecting a new computer to GitHub using password authentication

+(Old) To use traditional authentication, in Terminal,

+    git config --global user.name github_username
+    git config --global user.email my_email@email.com
+    git config --global core.editor emacs

+The last line sets the default editor to emacs.
+The first time you push changes to remote, you will be prompted for your password.
+This will be saved for future use

+If you are still repeatedly prompted for your account credentials, use

+    git config credential.helper store

+Note that running the above will cause an unhashed copy of your GitHub password to be stored locally.